MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingQueues/README.md

 * [sni-producer-accelerometer.c](/ProducerConsumerUsingSNIAndImmortals/src/main/c/sni-producer-accelerometer.c)

-## C "abstract" producer
+## C producer

-In this section, we shall describe in more details the design of the **sni-producer** source files.
+In this section, we shall describe in more details the design of the **sni-producer-accelerometer** source files.

 A producer is viewed as a task that must periodically call a produce function, which contents are actually domain specific.